-Mark Herndon is President of M&A Partners.
+Mark Herndon is President of M&A Partners and Chief Knowledge Officer of the M&A Leadership Council.
 He specializes in a broad range of strategic and business effectiveness initiatives, including:

 - M&A strategy, due diligence and integration management

 - Financing and capital formation for early-stage and mid-market companies

 - Strategic communications of large-scale change; culture assessment and integration

 - Business development and strategic planning for technology oriented start-ups

 - Strategic marketing and positioning of new products and technologies

 Mark formerly served as U.S. Region Leader for Merger and Acquisition Services with Watson Wyatt Worldwide, a global consulting firm with approximately $750 million in annual revenue, where his clients included: American Express Financial Advisors, Amoco, Boeing, British Petroleum, Cessna Aircraft, Chevron, Dell Computer, Dow Chemical, Equistar Chemicals LP, First Interstate Bank, General Electric, Hoechst-Celanese, J C Penney, Komatsu-Dresser, Lyondell Petrochemical, Magma Copper, McNeil Consumer Products, Northern States Power, Occidental Chemical, Quaker Oats, Shell Oil, The Toledo Hospital, TRW, and Willamette Industries among others.

 Mark is the co-author of “The Complete Guide To Mergers and Acquisitions: Process Tools to Support M&A Integration at Every Level,” (John Wiley / Jossey-Bass Publishers), Third Edition, which has been translated into five languages and is used as a foundational guide for various consulting firms and university programs.